srinathmerugu/yelpcamp/README.md

 ## TESTING THE APP:
 - Test the functionality of the website by signing up and creating/editing campgrounds,comments.
-Or else You Can Use few test users to access the website :
+Or else You Can Use few test users to access the website
--FOR USER LOGIN :
+- FOR USER LOGIN :
 - username : user
 - password : user123